 Nestled in the midwest, we have happy clients from all over the world, from Amsterdam to Los Angeles, California.
 This whole thing got started in 2007 and as rewarding as our history has been, it’s the future we’re most excited about.
 Each member of our team is here not only because they're ridiculously talented--but because they love what they do.

 Matt Sears was born and raised in Dayton, Ohio.
 He spent most of his childhood drawing and painting.
 He ventured into the digital world by earning a degree in computer science and business.
-He founded Littlelines with his brother, Josh, in 2007.
-A proud Ruby on Rails engineer, these days Matt strives to combine the high-tech with the aesthetically pleasing.
-When he is not running Littlelines like a pro he enjoys bike rides with his lady and sharing Instagram shots of his dogs Simon and Griffin.
+He founded Littlelines way back in 2007 with a mission of combining his two passions: high-tech and aesthetically superb design.
+When he is not running Littlelines like a pro, he loves living in Seattle with his gal, listening to his vinyl record collection, and taking in the occasional beach.